xJust3M/english-for-designers/index.md

 [My proud work](#some-of-my-work)

 ## Introduction
 ### Greetings!
-The name I was given when I first appeared in this world is Matyáš Letáček.
+The name I was given when I appeared in this world is Matyáš Letáček.
 I'm a passionate, creative person that finds his joy in creating eye pleasing, functional multimedia products.
 Whether that's 2D motion graphics, 3D animations, VFX shots or even edited spots!